Best Medical Journal Digest Services for UK Doctors

 - Limited specialty depth in some areas (surgical specialties less comprehensive than general medicine)

-- Subscriber base smaller than established players
+- Newer service than established players

-Pricing: Free trial; from £60/year for individuals
+Pricing: Free trial; from £20/year for individuals

 BMJ Best Practice